Environmental policy of China: Policy jurisdiction

-China's State Environmental Protection Agency was raised to ministry level in 2008, and renamed the Ministry of Ecology and Environment (MEP).
+China's State Environmental Protection Agency was raised to ministry level in 2008, and renamed the Ministry of Environmental Protection (MEP).
 Until 2018, it was responsible for implementing environmental policies, as well as the enforcement of environmental laws and regulations.
 The Ministry was tasked with protecting China's air, water, and land from pollution and contamination.
 Complementing its regulatory role, it funded and organized research and development.

 Until 2018, China's pollutant trading programs and carbon emissions trading programs were under different policy jurisdictions.
 Pollutant trading programs were administered under the MEP and local Environmental Protection Bureaus until 2018.
 China's carbon emissions trading pilot programs were under the National Development and Reform Commission (NDRC) as well as local Development and Reform Councils.

 In 2018, the Ministry of Ecology and Environment (MEE) was established.
 A number of environmental policy functions were merged from other ministries into the MEE, including MEP functions, climate policy previously under the NDRC, and a number of environmental policy functions previously under the Ministry of Water Resources and the State Oceanic Administration.
 Pollutant and carbon emissions trading programs were also placed within the MEE's jurisdiction.
 The NDRC continues to have a role in the promotion of sustainable development goals.

 As of 2020, China's pollution reduction targets have been set geographically.
 Based on goals set in China's operative Five-Year Plan, the central government sets yearly pollution reduction targets.
 These targets are then divided among provinces, which divide them further among cities and counties.
 Local government's primary environmental policy goals are to meet these reduction targets.

 In China, draft laws are submitted to the public for consultation and comments.
 Environmental non-government organizations in China are active in the legislative process through this mechanism.

 As of at least 2023, there is a trend towards increasing emphasis on environmental policy success in the evaluation of Communist Party cadre.